papernest/aio_sf_streaming/docs/api.rst

 - To authenticate on Salesforce, you must use one connector that add authentication capability to :py:class:`BaseSalesforceStreaming`.
 See :ref:`connectors` section for a list of available connectors.
-- :ref:`mixins` extend :py:class:`BaseSalesforceStreaming` capabilities and
+- Finally, :ref:`mixins` extend :py:class:`BaseSalesforceStreaming` capabilities and
   can be added easily as opt-in option by sub classing.
-- Finally, :ref:`utils` provide some internal utilities functions.

 .. _main_interface: